jasonwunder/Operation-Project-Hackerman/README.md

 The user will then have the chance to add any additional terms that they may have found during reconnaissance or any OSINT search.

-#

-# What's up we are Jason and Christian👋
+# About the author's Jason and Christian